 - 12. Many whānau Māori are in vulnerable situations at least in part because of the ongoing systemic effects of colonisation including the alienation from whenua, whānau, and whakapapa. - 13.
 Viewing the issue of care and protection in the historical context of Aotearoa New Zealand, there are many policies and laws over successive governments that were either directed at or had the effect of suppressing tribal political institutions.
 This included the taking of tribal territory (through direct purchase, land confiscation and Māori land legislation) that disconnected Māori from their economic, political, social and cultural base.
 As articulated best by Dr Moana Jackson: "A people cannot be tangata whenua if they have no whenua to be tangata upon."
 State policies of assimilation devalued Māori language and culture.
 The urbanisation push, particularly in the mid-1950s to 1970s, further fractured Māori communities. - 14.
-Since 1840 State policies, practices and laws have played a direct and active role in detribalising Māori communities, denying Māori rangatiratanga and creating the underlying factors that have contributed to tamariki, rangatahi and pakeke Māori being taken into care.
+Since 1840 State policies, practices and laws have played a direct and active role in detribalising Māori communities, denying Māori rangatiratanga and creating the underlying factors that have contributed to tamariki Māori, rangatahi Māori and pakeke Māori being taken into care.

-Brief of evidence of Dr Moana Jackson for the Inquiry's Contextual Hearing (29 October - 8 November 2019, para 44).
+10 Brief of evidence of Dr Moana Jackson at the Inquiry's Contextual Hearing (Royal Commission of Inquiry into Abuse in Care, 29 October - 8 November 2019, para 44).